 #26.
 NYT: Arrow Maps with Cartogram, Choropleth, and Bubble Maps

-The New York Times features four main maps to represent the 2024 U.S. presidential election results.
+The New York Times features four main maps representing the 2024 U.S. presidential election results.
 Its choropleth and cartogram views are similar to Bloomberg‘s in terms of data visualization approach, including captions.
 The bubble map displays the margin by county, with bubble size proportional to how much each county’s leading candidate is ahead.

 The arrow map is last but certainly not least — and moreover, the star of The New York Times‘s election map showcase.
 Also known as a swing map or hedgehog map, it conveys shifts in margin from 2020.
-Arrows are shaded in blue or red based on whether the shift is more Democratic or more Republican.
+Arrows are shaded in blue or red based on whether the change is more Democratic or more Republican.
 The size of the arrow corresponds to the magnitude of the shift, and the direction of the arrow reinforces the trend.

 In all these maps, hovering over an area reveals details including votes and percentages for the top candidates.
 On the choropleth map, you can click on a state to zoom into the county level, where results are shown with bubbles — colored by the leader and sized by the leading margin.